dogweather/forkful/content/en/bash/strings/concatenating-strings.md

   \ together.
 Programmers do it to build up commands, create file paths, or simply\u2026"
 lastmod: '2024-03-13T22:45:00.235771-06:00'
 model: gpt-4-1106-preview
-summary: "Concatenating strings in Bash means sticking two or more pieces of text\
+summary: Concatenating strings in Bash means sticking two or more pieces of text together.
-  \ together.
-Programmers do it to build up commands, create file paths, or simply\u2026"
 title: Concatenating strings
 weight: 3
 ---